reem-shaikh/React/02-06/context-app/README.md

   const [name, setName] = useState("");
   const [lastName, setLastName] = useState("");
   const [theme, setTheme] = useState(false);
-  //we created a couple theme objects themContext and setThemeContext to pass the state data: theme and setTheme
+  #we created a couple theme objects themContext and setThemeContext to pass the state data: theme and setTheme
-  //were ultimately passing these to the Main.js component return (
+  #were ultimately passing these to the Main.js component
+  return (
     <ThemeContext.Provider value={theme}>
       <SetThemeContext.Provider value={setTheme}>